 - 1) For this allotment, the term "specialized instructional support personnel" shall refer to school counselors, school nurses, school psychologists, school social workers, and "school nurse extenders," such as a licensed practical nurse (LPN) or certified nurse assistant (CNA) working under the direction of a registered nurse (RN), as defined by the NC Department of Health and Human Services. - 2) Funds shall not be transferred into or out of this allotment category. - 3) The 2019-20 allotted ADM shall be used for LEAs, the 2019-20 funded ADM shall be used for other eligible public school units.
 For PSUs without a 2019-20 funded ADM, the 2020-21 projected ADM shall be used. - 4) Funds shall be used to employ or contract with fully and/or provisionally licensed specialized instructional support personnel to provide physical and mental health supports to students.
-Funds may be used to cover costs associated with delivering wellness programming and mental health training in accordance with the public school unit's mental health plan to school level staff and personnel with direct contact with students and families. - 5) Funds shall not supplant existing federal and state funds. - 6) An LEA receiving funding from the Governor's Emergency Education Relief Fund must provide equitable services to students and teachers in non-public schools in the same manner as provided under Title I, Part A, as determined in consultation with representatives of non-public schools. - 7) Late Liquidation expenditures must meet the original use of these funds under the approved grant.
-The PSUs must reallocate these eligible expenditures within 60 days of receiving the allocation to ensure the state meets the grant close requirements.
+Funds may be used to cover costs associated with delivering wellness programming and mental health training in accordance with the public school unit's

+- mental health plan to school level staff and personnel with direct contact with students and families. - 5) Funds shall not supplant existing federal and state funds. - 6) An LEA receiving funding from the Governor's Emergency Education Relief Fund must provide equitable services to students and teachers in non-public schools in the same manner as provided under Title I, Part A, as determined in consultation with representatives of non-public schools.

-Revised: September 7th, 2023
+Revised: August 5th, 2021